 Frequently Asked Questions About Using Rinse Aid in My Jenn-Air Dishwasher

-My old dishwasher dried without Rinse Aid, or I never had to use Rinse Aid before.
+My old dishwasher dried without Rinse Aid, and I never had to use Rinse Aid before.

 Today's dishwasher uses less energy than older models.
 Rinse Aid can help your modern dishwasher achieve better drying.

 I use the All-in-One detergent pack.

 The All-in-One dishwasher detergent pack may contain Rinse Aid, but the pack is designed to dissolve in the main wash prior to the final rinse, so it isn't necessarily effective in promoting drying.
 Using Rinse Aid separately in the dispenser further assists in drying during the final rinse.

 I don't want anything coating my dishes.